scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** lightning

 Charge the air around a creature in range causing it to discharge through the creature.
 Make a spellcasting roll against the creatures Dexterity save.
-On success the creature takes a wound in lightning damage.
-If you roll a critical the spell bounces to an adjacent creature, making a new roll for the new creature.
-This cannot bounce to the same creature twice and must bounce if there is a creature adjacent to the target.
+On success the creature takes 1/0 in lightning damage.
+If you roll a critical the spell bounces to an adjacent creature and you remove a critical from your roll.
+Repeat this effect until you have no more criticals or a creature succeeds in their saving throw.
+This must bounce to an adjacent creature if possible.

 Add an enhanced die for every level cast above cantrip.